 Among the first on scene at the World Trade Center was paramedic Juana Lomi.
 Standing outside NYU Downtown Hospital, Lomi witnessed the passage of hijacked Flight 11 flying low overhead and felt the ground rumble as the plane struck the North Tower.
 Lomi and her partner immediately drove to the scene and parked their ambulance near the North Tower.

-Inside the ambulance was a red emergency trauma kit, stocked with supplies that would be needed to treat the injured.
+Inside the ambulance was a red emergency trauma kit, stocked with the supplies needed to treat the injured.
 Separately, after hearing that a plane had crashed into the World Trade Center, MetroCare EMT Yamel Josefina Merino

 and her partner drove downtown from the Bronx in their ambulance.
 They reported to a triage area near the South Tower, which had been struck by another hijacked airplane by the time they arrived on scene.